bkesterJP/content-ops-starter-jp2/content/pages/index.md

       discovery customer acquisition, GTM strategy, starter capital, product launch and fundraising assistance.
-In short, we love engineers and the kinds of tech you see in SciFi movies—and we want to help you launch a real business that stands the test of time and unforeseen events.
+In short, we love engineers and the kinds of tech you see in SciFi movies—and we want to help you launch a real business that stands the test of time and unforeseen economic shifts.

       Our investment thesis focuses on cloud-native products that leverage